kristapsdz/rpki-client/README.md

 The **rpki-client** is portable to the extent that it will compile and run on most modern UNIX systems.
+To date it is known to compile on GNU/Linux, FreeBSD, and OpenBSD.
 It uses [oconfigure](https://github.com/kristapsdz/oconfigure) for its compatibility layer.